TheProNoob678/tinderbux/README.md

 # tinderbux
-my very own cryptocurrency wallet (only supports tinderbux)
+- The Official TinderBUX Crypto Wallet -

-works off of a main server, which is run by the owner.
-If it's not working, thats why
+*works off of a main server, which is run by the owner. if it's not working, thats likely why*